Vishaljamwal21/Ecommerce-Book-Project/README.md

 - EMAIL_SENDER

 5. **Run the Project**:
-.
-Set Project_Ecomm_1 as the startup project.
+- Set Project_Ecomm_1 as the startup project.
-.Run the project using Ctrl + F5.
+- Run the project using Ctrl + F5.

 6. **Usage**
-1. Register the First User:
+-  Register the First User:
-.
-The first registered user will be assigned the Admin role.
+-  The first registered user will be assigned the Admin role.
-.
-Subsequent users will be assigned the Individual role by default.
+-  Subsequent users will be assigned the Individual role by default.

-2. Admin Functionality:
+-  Admin Functionality:
-.
-Admin can add companies.
+-  Admin can add companies.
-.
-Admin can register company users and employees.
+-  Admin can register company users and employees.

-3. Adding Products:
+-  Adding Products:
-.
-Company users can add products.
+-  Company users can add products.
-.
-Employees can assist in managing the company's products.
+-  Employees can assist in managing the company's products.

-4. Shopping:
+- Shopping:
-.
-Individual users can browse and shop for products.
+- Individual users can browse and shop for products.

 **Project Structure**

-.
-Project_Ecomm_1: Main project with controllers, views, and other frontend components.
+- Project_Ecomm_1: Main project with controllers, views, and other frontend components.
-.
-Project_Ecomm_1.DataAccess: Contains the Entity Framework Core context, models, and migrations.
+- Project_Ecomm_1.DataAccess: Contains the Entity Framework Core context, models, and migrations.
-.
-Project_Ecomm_1.Models: Contains the domain models.
+- Project_Ecomm_1.Models: Contains the domain models.
-.
-Project_Ecomm_1.Utility: Contains utility classes and constants.
+- Project_Ecomm_1.Utility: Contains utility classes and constants.

 **Technologies Used**
-.
-ASP.NET Core: Web framework
+- ASP.NET Core: Web framework
-.
-Entity Framework Core: ORM for database interactions .
-ASP.NET Core Identity: Authentication and authorization .
-Google and Facebook OAuth: Third-party authentication .
-Stripe: Payment gateway integration
+- Entity Framework Core: ORM for database interactions
+- ASP.NET Core Identity: Authentication and authorization
+- Google and Facebook OAuth: Third-party authentication
+- Stripe: Payment gateway integration
-.
-Twilio: SMS service for phone number verification
+- Twilio: SMS service for phone number verification

 **Configuration**

- appsettings.json:
+ - appsettings.json:
  {
   "ConnectionStrings": {
     "DefaultConnection": "Your SQL Server connection string here"